axonivy-market/db-utils/db-utils-product/README.md

 # DB-Utils

-Db-Utils is a collection of tools to help with typical database-tasks in your project.
+Db-Utils is a collection of tools to help with typical database tasks in your Axon Ivy project.
+It provides safe, guided UI flows to run incremental SQL scripts, perform migrations, and import/export data so teams can manage project databases reliably.
-It comes with support for automatic, incremental SQL updates of database tables, export and import of data and a simple database query window.
-Support for Microsoft SQL and HSQLDB is provided out of the box, but it is easy to extend the component for other database types.

 ### Key features

-- **Automatic incremental SQL script execution** — automatically apply database schema updates during application deployment or startup
-- **Liquibase support** — use Liquibase changelogs for advanced database versioning and management
-- **Excel and ZIP export/import** — export databases to Excel or ZIP files with BLOB support, and import data for testing and initialization
-- **SQL query execution** — execute ad-hoc SQL statements directly from the GUI for quick lookups and database maintenance
-- **Multi-database support** — HSQLDB, Microsoft SQL Server, and DB2 are provided out-of-the-box; easily extend for other database types
-- **Integrated GUI** — built-in web interface with tabs for incremental updates, Liquibase management, SQL queries, Excel export/import, and settings
-- **Secure access control** — role-based permission management ensures only authorized administrators can perform sensitive database operations
+- Execute and manage database scripts directly from an easy-to-use interface.
+- Apply reliable, versioned database migrations with Liquibase integration.
+- Run ad-hoc SQL queries and preview results without leaving the UI.
+- Import and export data via Excel for fast bulk updates.
+- Perform incremental updates through guided workflows to reduce risk.
+- Centralize database settings and controls for consistent team usage.

 ## Concepts